Would You Give Up Arms For Wings?

 At the same time, Joy Seidler, the best friend of Paulus said to me, “Martha Graham, who Paulus danced and learned from, recognized that each of us have a unique piece of the Cosmic puzzle.
 If we do not bring forth our gifts the world will not have that particular energy.
 Having now written what you were compelled/called/divinely inspired to write - can you allow for that being enough?
 Are you able to know that the quantum field has been vibrated and your creation now lives in the "Lake of Stories" in the unseen realms?
 Hallelujah!
 Well done you.”

+I've also worked on understanding this.
 I do rejoice in the writing of this book and it can be enough.
 I have been changed, and I am changing because of it, but I'd like you to read it too.

 But for now and for always, thank you Paulus, for you.
 Rest in Peace.